flexkube/website/content/documentation/getting-started/installing/cli.md

 git clone https://github.com/flexkube/libflexkube.git && cd libflexkube
 ```

-Then, to build Terraform Provider binary, run the following command:
+Then, to build the binary, run the following command:

 ```sh
 go build ./cmd/flexkube
 ```

-It will build the `flexkube` binary into your current directory.
+When build is finished, the binary should be in the current directory.
 It is recommende to move this binary into one of directories mentioned in your `$PATH` environment variable, e.g. to `~/.local/bin` or `/usr/local/bin`, to make it easy to access.